lbilli/Jib.jl/README.md

 reqContractDetails(ib, 99, Contract(conId=208813720, exchange="SMART"))

-# Wait for response and then access the "ContractDetails" result:
+# Wait for the response and then access the "ContractDetails" result:
 data[:cd]
 ```
 Thanks to closures, `data` (a `Dict` in this case) is accessible by all
 `wrap` methods as well as the main program.
-This way it is possible to easily
+This is one way to
-propagate the incoming data to different parts of the program.
+propagate incoming data to different parts of the program.

 For more details about callback definitions and signatures,
 refer to the official IB `EWrapper` class documentation.